This is the FAQ page for the Charity Treks HIV/AIDS Vaccine Bike Treks.

 A. As you arrive at camp, you’ll check in to confirm so that we can account for all riders.
 We ask that you do not stop abruptly and rest.
 It is important to do some cool down exercises to prepare your body for the next day.
 You will park your bike in the bike parking area.

 All gear will be located in a central area.
-You will identify your belongings and bring them to the area that you want to set up your tent in or bring them to your cabin.
+You will identify your belongings and bring them to the area that you want to set up your tent in or bring them to your hotel room.
 There will be volunteers / crew at camp to help you do this, so that you can have a bit more free time in the evening.
-You will be instructed about the camp layout and the location of showers.
+You will be instructed about the camp / hotel layout and the location of showers.

 Supper is generally served between 5:30 – 7:00 pm.